iarenaza/moodle-filter_multilang2/README.md

 - This text:
   <pre>
-  {mlang other}Hello!{mlang}{mlang es}¡Hola!{mlang}
+  {mlang other}Hello!{mlang}{mlang es,es_mx}¡Hola!{mlang}
   This text is common for all languages because it's outside of all lang blocks.
   {mlang other}Bye!{mlang}{mlang it}Ciao!{mlang}
   </pre>
-- If the current language is any language except Spanish and Italian, it will print:
+- If the current language is any language except "Spanish International", "Spanish - Mexico" or Italian, it will print:
   <pre>
   Hello!
   This text is common for all languages because it's outside of all lang blocks.
   Bye!
   </pre>
-- If the current language is Spanish, it will print:
+- If the current language is "Spanish International" or "Spanish - Mexico", it will print:
   <pre>
   ¡Hola!
   This text is common for all languages because it's outside of all lang blocks.